HTTPArchive/almanac.httparchive.org/src/README.md

 prince "http://127.0.0.1:8080/en/2019/ebook?print&printer&page-size=A5&inside-margin=19.5mm&bleed=3mm&prince-trim=5mm&base-font-size=10px" -o static/pdfs/web_almanac_2019_en_print_A5.pdf
 ```

 Note this will create two extra pages at the begining which will need to be removed with a PDF editor (e.g. Adobe Acrobat) to start with a clean page starting on right hand side for printing.
-Please remove these before checking in versions into git.
+Please remove these before deploying.

 It is also possible to generate a cover using the `&cover` URL param.
 This consists of basically 2 pages - the first page is a double width-page with front and back cover as one page (with spine in between) and the second page is a blank inside page.